practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 things that really matter or tasks that seemed too tough for me to do on my own, I'd find someone else to take care of it for me.

-The fundamental problems was that I had always focused on the fact that my system-administration related pain wasn't enough for me to worry about learning a whole new of doing things.
+The fundamental problem was that I had always focused on the fact that my system-administration related pain wasn't enough for me to worry about learning a whole new of doing things.
 In making that assumption, I missed the fact that infrastructure automation has other benefits beyond eliminating the costs